TetronIO/JIM/README.md

 JIM runs in Docker containers and can be deployed onto on-premises infrastructure (no Internet connection required for air-gapped networks) or Cloud container services, such as Microsoft Azure or AWS.

 Various topologies are planned, depending on your needs:
-- Standalone (single-server, built-in database) - Perfect for smaller organisations or pre-production environments.
+- Standalone (single-server, built-in database): Perfect for smaller organisations or pre-production environments.
 The current topology.
-- External database - Use an existing database platform for reslliancy and scale
+- External database: Use an existing database platform for reslliancy and scale.
-- Scaled-out web frontends - To handle more users accessing the web app and for high-availability
+- Scaled-out web frontends: For organisations who need redundancy and/or to support a larger number of users accessing the web app.

 ## Connectors
 JIM is currently targetting the following means of connecting to systems via it's built-in Connectors.
 More are anticipated, though people will also be able to develop their own custom Connectors for use with JIM to support bespoke scenarios.